Pogo oscillation: Hazard

 If the oscillation is left unchecked, failures can result.
 One case occurred in the middle J-2 engine of the second stage, S-II, of the Apollo 13 lunar mission in 1970.
 In this case, the engine shut down before the oscillations could cause damage to the vehicle.
 Later events in this mission (an oxygen tank exploded two days later) overshadowed the pogo problem.
-Pogo also had been experienced in the S-IC first stage of the unmanned Apollo 6 test flight in 1968.
+Pogo also had been experienced in the S-IC first stage of the uncrewed Apollo 6 test flight in 1968.
 One of the Soviet Union's N1-L3 rocket test flights suffered pogo oscillations in the first stage on February 21, 1969.
 The launch vehicle reached initial engine cutoff, but exploded 107 seconds after liftoff and disintegrated.
-There are other cases during unmanned launches in the 1950s and 1960s where the pogo effect caused catastrophic launch failures, such as the first Soviet spacecraft to the moon Luna E-1 No.1 and Luna E-1 No.2 in September and October 1958.
+There are other cases during uncrewed launches in the 1950s and 1960s where the pogo effect caused catastrophic launch failures, such as the first Soviet spacecraft to the moon Luna E-1 No.1 and Luna E-1 No.2 in September and October 1958.

 Modern vibration analysis methods can account for the pogo oscillation to ensure that it is far away from the vehicle's resonant frequencies.
 Suppression methods include damping mechanisms or bellows in propellant lines.
 The Space Shuttle main engines each had a damper in the LOX line, but not in the hydrogen fuel line.